tretre91/MyGL/docs/install.md

 ## Build the documentation

-In order to build the documentation you will need to have [doxygen](https://www.doxygen.nl/download.html) installed (at least v1.80) and enable the `MYGL_BUILD_DOCUMENTATION` option when generating the build files with CMake.
+In order to build the documentation you will need to have [doxygen](https://www.doxygen.nl/download.html) installed and enable the `MYGL_DOCUMENTATION` option when generating the build files with CMake.